 - Worm: A worm is a malicious program that does not require a host file or app to spread.
 Worms self-replicate and spread across networks by exploiting flaws in protocols and software.
 The most common goal of a worm is to cause network congestion or set up other types of malware.

 - Cryptojacking: Crypto-mining malware enables a hacker to use someone else's computer to mine cryptocurrency.

 - Spam bots: A spam bot uses the power and memory of the host device to perform repetitive tasks, such as directing web traffic as a part of a DDoS attack or sending spam messages.

 - Adware: This type of malware displays unwanted ads and pop-ups on the user's screen.
 Adware slows down a system and interferes with normal usage.

-- Spyware: Spyware secretly collects info about the victim, such as browsing habits, banking data, or passwords.
+- Spyware: Spyware secretly collects information, such as the victim's browsing habits, banking data, or passwords.
 This type of malware is a common choice when criminals want to gather info for identity theft.